cylc/cylc-admin/docs/proposal-cylc-set.md

 ## Requirements

-Force set specified **prerequisites** of a target task
+1. Force set specified **prerequisites** of a target task.
-  - Not equivalent to setting the parent output, unless the task is an only child
+This contributes to the task's readiness to run.
-  - Not equivialent to triggering, unless the task has only one unsatisfied prerequisite
+  - It is not equivalent to setting the parent output, unless the task is an only child

-Force set specified **outputs** of a target task
+  - It is not equivialent to triggering, unless the task has only one unsatisfied prerequisite

-  - Set the corresponding prerequisites of child tasks
+2. Force set specified **outputs** of a target task.
-  - Set target task outputs (with any **implied outputs** - see command help below)
+This contributes to the task's completion, and sets the corresponding prerequisites of child tasks.
-    - This contributes to **completion** of incomplete tasks
+  - Set any *implied outputs* as well - see command help below
-  - If the `succeeded` or `failed` outputs gets set, disable automatic retries
+  - If the `succeeded` or `failed` outputs are set, disable automatic retries

-Force expire tasks
+3. Force expire tasks
   - Allow the scheduler to forget incomplete tasks without completing them
   - Make `cylc remove` obsolete
   - If `expired` remains a task state (see below) this *results* in a state